presire/How_to_create_GCC_ToolChain_for_PinePhone/README.md

-# How to create GCC ToolChain for PinePhone (us Qt Cross-Compile)
+# How to create GCC ToolChain for PinePhone<br>for Qt Cross-Compile
 Revision Date : 2022/04/04<br>
 <br><br>